MedLabs/medlabs/src/pages/posts/best-linux-for-developers.md

 Usually a developer, let's say a web developer, needs an editor / IDE, the node.js , python, ruby, golang, java, nginx / Apache etc...

-All these packages are available for 99.99% of the linux distributions they can be installed using the package manager of the distro linke:
+All these packages are available for 99.99% of the linux distributions they can be installed using the package manager of the distro like: